-A 2023 bill, SB 700 (Bradford), amended GC 12954 to disallow employers from asking about past marijuana use.
-SB 700 was signed into law by Governor Newsom on October 7, 2023 and will take effect on January 1, 2024, along with AB 2188.
+A 2023 bill, SB 700 (Bradford), amended GC 12954 to also disallow employers from asking about past marijuana use.
+SB 700 will also take effect on January 1, 2024, along with AB 2188.

-The law states, "Except as specified in subdivision (c),

-it is unlawful for an employer to request information from an applicant for employment relating to the applicant's prior use of cannabis."
-The exception in subdivision (c) states, "Information about a person's prior cannabis use obtained from the person's criminal history is subject to subdivisions (a) and (b), unless the employer is permitted to consider or inquire about that information under Section 12952 [allowing employers to ask about an applicant's conviction history, in some cases] or other state or federal law."
+The law states, "Except as specified in subdivision (c), it is unlawful for an employer to request information from an applicant for employment relating to the applicant's prior use of cannabis."
+The exception in subdivision (c) states, "Information about a person's prior cannabis use obtained from the person's criminal history is subject to subdivisions (a) and (b), unless the employer is permitted to consider or inquire about that information under Section 12952 [the Fair Chance Act, restricting employers' to ask about an applicant's conviction history] or other state or federal law."